 History of Highspire

-The borough of Highspire was laid out in 1814 by two German settlers, Barnes and Daughterman.
-There is debate as to whether the town received its name from the settler’s native village of Spire or Speyr, or if the town was named by river men for a church steeple that rose above the town.
-Before its incorporation as a borough, Highspire was part of Swatara Township.
+The Borough of Highspire was laid out in 1814 by two German settlers, Henry Berentz and Michael Dochterman.
+There is debate as to whether the town received its name from the settler’s native village of Speyer or Hochspeyer, or if the town was named by river men for a tall structure that rose above the town.
+Before its founding, Highspire was part of Swatara Township.
 The township split in two in 1840 and what is now Highspire became part of Lower Swatara Township.
-Highspire was incorporated as a borough in 1867 but this was annulled in 1868.
+Highspire was incorporated as a borough in 1867 but this was annulled by the Legislature in 1868.
 It was not until Dec.
 29, 1903 that the Dauphin County Court of Quarter Sessions formally approved the incorporation of Highspire as a borough.

-The first inhabitants in the area are believed to have been the Andaster or Susquehannock Indians.
-The Susquehannocks dominated the Susquehanna River Valley until they refused to join the Iroquois Confederation and were destroyed.
+The first inhabitants in the area are believed to have been the Susquehannock Indians.
+The Susquehannocks dominated the Susquehanna River Valley until they refused to join the Iroquois Confederation and were conquered about 1680.

 Transportation has heavily influenced the growth of the borough.
-In the latter part of the 18th Century, growth spurred as Highspire became a major port along the Susquehanna River in the lumber industry.
-Logs from up river saw mils were joined into huge rafts and floated downstream.
+In the latter part of the 18th Century, growth spurred as Highspire became a port along the Susquehanna River in the lumber industry.
+Logs from up river saw mills were joined into huge rafts and floated downstream.
 Because of a series of falls and rapids between Middletown and Marietta, navigation in this area was extremely dangerous.
 To overcome this obstacle, a group of men were specially trained to steer the rafts through the rapids.
-Headquarters for these pilots was located at the east end of present day Highspire in a large white house.
+Headquarters for these pilots was located at the east end of present day Highspire in a large white house at the foot of White House Lane.
+The historic house was razed in the late 1950s to extend the runway for Olmsted Air Force Base.

-The farmland surrounding the early “port” of Highspire was suitable for cultivating a variety of crops.
-However, it was difficult and expensive to ship foodstuff to the eastern markets, so the farmers in and around Highspire chose to produce grain for the production of whiskey.
-The whiskey was shipped by boat to Havres De Grace and Baltimore.
-This resulted in the establishment of the Highspire Distillery in 1823 by Robert Wilson, who also operated it until 1870.
-This distillery then changed hands to become the Highspire Distilling Company in 1901.
+s de Grace and Baltimore.
+This resulted in the establishment of the Wilson Distillery in 1823 by Scotch-Irish immigrant Robert Wilson, who also operated it until 1863.
+This distillery then changed hands several times to eventually become the Highspire Distilling Company in 1901.
 In the early 20th century it produced more than 5,500 barrels a year of Highspire Pure Rye Whiskey that was sold in North and South America and Europe.
-The 18th Amendment instituting prohibition brought this industry to an end in the Borough.
+The 18th Amendment instituting prohibition brought this industry to an end in Highspire.

-In the second decade of the 19th Century, the first major east-west road in Pennsylvania was completed connecting Philadelphia to Pittsburg.
-The “Great Highway” was passed through Highspire in the general location of what is now Second Street.
+In the second decade of the 19th Century, the first major east-west road in Pennsylvania was completed connecting Philadelphia to Pittsburgh.
+The “Great Highway” passed through Highspire in the general location of what is now Second Street.
 From 1810 to 1904 this was a private toll road, the Middletown-Harrisburg Turnpike.

-Also influential in the 19th Century was the Pennsylvania Canal System.
+Another important 19th Century transportation link was the Pennsylvania Canal System.
 The main line of the Pennsylvania Canal System joined with the Union Canal in Middletown and continued through Highspire and Steelton to Harrisburg.
-This provided an effective source of transportation for freight traffic between Philadelphia and Pittsburg.
+It provided an efficient source of transportation for freight traffic between Philadelphia and Pittsburgh.
 The development of the Pennsylvania Railroad System eventually led to the abandonment of the Pennsylvania Canal System.
 The Eastern Division through Highspire was abandoned in 1901.

 In 1868, the Pennsylvania Steel Company began its operation in Steelton.
-Most employees chose to reside within Steelton Borough, in the area immediately around the steel works.
-This provided easy access to their place of work.
 As the plant expanded, housing opportunities diminished in Steelton and many employees began to look to Highspire as a place to live.
 In 1893, an electric trolley line was opened, providing Borough residents with convenient transportation to the steel works in Steelton and other employment opportunities in Harrisburg and Middletown.
-The Trolley line operated until 1939 when the automobile started to take precedence.
+The Trolley line operated until 1939, when it was replaced by busses.

-In order to preserve the history of Highspire area residents organized the Highspire Historical Society.
+In order to preserve the history of Highspire, in 1977 area residents organized the Highspire Historical Society.
 Among its accomplishments is the restoration of the Wilson House, located at 273 Second Street.
-Built in 1824 by Robert Wilson, the Wilson House is listed on the Pennsylvania Registry of Historic Places and serves as the focal point for the Society’s efforts in maintaining the history of Highspire.
+Built in 1824 by Robert Wilson, the Wilson House serves as the focal point for the Society’s efforts in maintaining the history of Highspire.
 The Highspire Historical Society is also a co-sponsor for the annual Arbor Day Ceremony, which has been a local tradition since the early 1990’s.